Soccsksargen: History

 The oldest civilization in the region is located in Maitum, Sarangani, where the Maitum Anthropomorphic Pottery were found.
 The jars have been declared as National Cultural Treasures, and are subject to the high protections ensured by Philippine and international laws.

-From around 14th century until the early 20th century, the Muslim sultanates of Maguindanao and Buayan dominated the large parts of Soccsksargen region, influencing the local datus in the area as well as having General Santos City under their direct control as a port.
+From around the 14th century until the early 20th century, the Muslim sultanates of Maguindanao and Buayan dominated the large parts of Soccsksargen region, influencing the local datus in the area as well as having General Santos City under their direct control as a port.

 Central Mindanao

 The region used to be named Central Mindanao.
 Prior to the creation of the Autonomous Region in Muslim Mindanao (ARMM), it comprised the following provinces: